open/close all folders

-- If you take a closer look at the cinema in the university neighbourhood, you will find a Black Swan poster on the wall, as well as a few less blatant shout outs to other movies.
+- If you take a closer look at the cinema in the university neighbourhood, you will find posters hung on the wall modeled after real-world movies, including:

 - One of the new outfits is the Eleventh Doctor's iconic suit and bowtie.

 - The Simlife goggles have several shout outs to different franchises.